Home » Holidays Seasonal » Dollar Tree Christmas Village Update with Paint

 arranging a painted Christmas Village MyRepurposedLife

 I had fun playing around with the Painted Christmas Village pieces.
-Can you believe they only cost $1 each?
-The bottle brush trees were one dollar for a large and a small one.
+Can you believe they only cost a little over one dollar each?
+The bottle brush trees were $1.25 each, large and small.
 (2 per package)

 I had a large wooden slice from putting up the DIY Picket Fence.
 I used one a few years ago to make a rolling plant stand.
 This large one was hanging out in the garage.
 You can buy your large wooden rounds on Amazon.